 Fresh Whole Garlic Cloves Be sure to buy the fresh garlic bulbs for this.
 You do not need to mince ahead of time because your food processor will do all the work for you.
 Superfast whiplash.

-Extra Virgin Olive Oil Be sure to use a good-quality oil to give your basil pesto the best flavor.
+Extra Virgin Olive Oil Use a good-quality oil to make yours the best basil pesto recipe EVA!

 Salt and Black Pepper Taste as you season to get it just right for you.
 Don’t be shy about seasoning your pesto with lots of S and P.

 Kitchen tools needed for Homemade Pesto

 Here’s the kitchen equipment that is most helpful to make pesto.
 This is a short list!
 I would recommend a food processor for the pesto, and a frying pan or cookie sheet for the pine nuts.
 How’s that for simple?

 You can probably use any size food processor for pesto, but before you purchase, consider all the other needs you have in the kitchen.

 This machine does sooo much!
 Below are my short A-list of processors.
 I highly recommend both of these.
 These are the newest versions of the 2 that I own and use constantly.